Minoan

 they would have needed a large space as well with places for the rest of the

 population to stand or sit.
-Conclusions The grand

 architectural buildings of Bronze Age Crete have been a topic of debate for